iamBelugaa/pubsub/README.md

 # 📢 Go PubSub

-A lightweight, in-memory **Publish-Subscribe (PubSub) system** written in Go using **goroutines and channels**.
+A lightweight, in-memory **Publish-Subscribe (PubSub) System** written in Go using **channels**.
 This library allows multiple subscribers to listen to topics and receive messages asynchronously.

 ## 🚀 Features